San Diego Hit-and-Run Motorcycle Accident Lawyers

 California Hit-and-Run Penalties

-Under California law, the offender’s criminal history often determines the offender’s applied penalties.
-Criminal history plays a factor in deciding if the offender receives a felony or a misdemeanor conviction.
+Under California law, the offender’s criminal history often determines the offender’s penalties.
+Criminal history plays a factor in deciding if the offender gets a felony or a misdemeanor conviction.
 California Vehicle Code section 20002 describes the misdemeanor charge and the potential punishments for misdemeanor hit-and-run convictions.
 If found guilty, the possible penalties for a misdemeanor hit-and-run charge include the following:

-• Informal probation for a maximum period of three years
+• Informal probation for a maximum period of three years.

-• Payment of restitution to the property owner for the value of the property damage caused by the crash
+• Payment of restitution to the property owner for the value of the property damage caused by the crash.

-• A fine of up to $1,000
+• A fine of up to $1,000.

-Maximizing Compensation Despite Civil Compromises
+Seeking Compensation Despite Civil Compromises

 In California, a first-time hit-and-run offender whose case includes no aggravating factors (for example, drunk driving) may participate in a civil compromise.
 Under California Penal Code section 1377, a civil compromise is an option for an injured person in an accident caused by another person.
 The driver will likely be charged with a misdemeanor offense since no aggravating factors exist.
 In a civil compromise, the misdemeanor charge gets resolved with a civil settlement.
 The offender’s misdemeanor hit-and-run charges get dismissed after they pay restitution.